Webb City Schools using a bearded dragon as a therapy animal - NewsBreak

 In 2020, Webb City Elementary Counselor, Brookli Pollock, did her homework and discovered just how expensive it can be to have a dog as an emotional support animal.

 “Therapy dogs are really popular now, but they are very expensive and they require a tremendous amount of training.
-I have three dogs of my own at home, and none of them will even listen,” she said.Midlothian Village Day Festival & Craft Fair celebrates 40th anniversary with parade, food, music
+I have three dogs of my own at home, and none of them will even listen,” she said.‘Fire won’t wait, plan your escape’ Columbus Fire & EMS talks fire prevention

 After researching other animals that work well as emotional support pets, Pollock decided that a cold-blooded reptile would be the way to go.
 That’s when Ruby, a bearded dragon, officially became a Webb City Cardinal, working with Pollock in the elementary counselor’s office each day and going home with her when the day is over.